app-generator/flask-now-ui-dashboard/README.md

 ### [Now UI Dashboard](https://www.creative-tim.com/product/now-ui-dashboard)

 Now UI Dashboard is a responsive Bootstrap 4 kit provided for free by Invision and Creative Tim.
 It combines colors that are easy on the eye, spacious cards, beautiful typography, and graphics.
-Now UI Dashboard comes packed with all plugins that you might need inside a project and documentation on how to get started.
-It is light and easy to use, and also very powerful - provided by **Creative-Tim**.
+Now UI Dashboard comes packed with all plugins that you might need inside a project and documentation on how to get started - provided by **Creative-Tim**.

 <br />